litdb/litdb.dev/MyApp/_includes/home/install.md

 recommended for SQLite libraries that use SQLite's native blocking APIs, whilst **async** APIs should be used for all other databases, e.g. PostgreSQL and MySQL.

-This is an example of using the [Bun SQLite](https://bun.sh/docs/api/sqlite) driver:
+Example of using the [Bun SQLite](https://bun.sh/docs/api/sqlite) driver:

 **db.ts**